Luxury Puglia, Italy: the insider’s guide to planning a trip that feels like a secret

 Photo©: Shutterstock/Ryzhkov Oleksandr

-If you’re planning a luxury trip to Puglia and wondering where to stay, what to do, and how to make sure you’re not spending ten days at tourist traps, this is the guide I wish existed when I first started exploring Southern Italy.
+If you’re planning a luxury trip to Puglia and wondering where to stay, what to do, and how to make sure you’re not spending ten days at tourist traps, this is the guide I wish existed when I first started designing trips to Southern Italy.

-Trulli houses in Alberobello, one of Puglia's most charming sights
+Olegana Travel Boutique Trulli houses in Alberobello tour, one of Puglia's most charming sights.

 Insider tip: If you’re choosing between Puglia and the Amalfi Coast, here’s my honest answer: Puglia wins on food, authenticity, and ease.
 Amalfi wins on drama.
 For a first trip to Southern Italy, I almost always recommend Puglia.